Applied Computing

 View Textiles & Design Careers Pathway

-Product Design & Technology
+Product Design & Technologies

 Unit 4

-Production and evaluation of ethical designs
+Production and Evaluation of Ethical Designs

 In this unit students continue to work as designers throughout the production process.
 They observe safe work practices in their chosen design specialisations by refining their production skills using a range of materials, tools and processes.